Prathamisok/Prediction-of-battery-life-of-lithium-ion-cell/README.md

 We decided to perform a deep learning approach using LSTM to train the model.

-The dataset was further converted in a format compatible with the inputs for LSTM.For this we need to covert it to sequential time series form which is required for the future prediction.
+The dataset was further converted into a format compatible with the inputs for LSTM.
+Hence, we need to convert it to sequential time-series form, which is required for the future prediction.

-We have done some tasks like compressing the datset to reduce the training time and limiting zeros,unifying dataset for further use.
-Also prepare parameters of predicted values.
+We have done some tasks like compressing the dataset to reduce the training time and limiting zeros, unifying the dataset for further use.
+Also, prepare parameters of predicted values.

-Another problem is that the parameters ranges different so we need to **Normalise** data and **denormalise** the predicted data.
+Another problem is that the parameter ranges are different, so we need to *Normalise* data and *denormalize* the predicted data.

 ## *Structure* of the Model ##
-Functional API of keras was used, for building up the model layer by layer ,as it required multiple layers which is shown as follows.
+The functional API of Keras was used to build up the model layer by layer, as it required multiple layers, shown as follows.

+- ![](/images/Model.png)

-In the model we use two lstm layers initially and then 3 dense layers reducing the dimension to predict capacity.
-In  the we use *selu* actiation with the l2 regularization.
+In the model, we initially use two LSTM layers and then three dense layers to reduce the dimension to predict capacity.
+In we use selu actiation with the l2 regularization.
 And we Mask the input parameters initially.

 To boost the gradient desecent we use Adam Optimizer .
 In the overall model there are 1,24,801 parameters.

-- ![](/images/Model.png)

 ## Training and Validation ##
 The preprocessed dataset was trained with model created.
 Various hyperparameters were used like learning rate,batch size and epoches etc.